Gauges and Accelerated Optimization over Smooth and/or Strongly Convex Sets: Applications and Numerics

 where $S = \{x \mid \|Ax-b\|_4 \leq 1\}$.
 The gauge $\gamma_{S}$ has a closed form given by quartic formula, and only costs one matrix-vector multiplication with $A$ to evaluate.
 In this case, the two terms in~\eqref{eq:quart_rad} are only guaranteed to have smoothness when squared.

-As before, we consider problem dimensions $(n,m)=(400,200), (800,400), (1600,800)$ and tune the radial accelerated method to with constants $(L, \mu)=(7.6, 1.2\mathrm{e}{-3})$, (13, $8.6\mathrm{e}{-4})$, (6.7, $3.7\mathrm{e}{-4})$, respectively.
-The numerical result is shown in Figure~\ref{fig:quartic_cons}\footnote{Gurobi is limited to linear and quardratic programs, it is not able to run on $p=4$-norm ellipsoids.}.
-The first-order solvers have their performance fall off as the problem size grows.
-Here the second-order solver's performance is matched by our radial method at all problem sizes, increasingly so as the problem dimension grows.
+Figure~\ref{fig:quartic_cons}\footnote{Gurobi is limited to linear and quardratic programs, it is not able to run on $p=4$-norm ellipsoids.} shows the first-order solvers have their performance fall off as the problem size grows.
+The second-order solver's performance is matched by our radial method at all problem sizes, increasingly so as the problem dimension grows.
 This motivates future works, building more practical radial methods and testing their performance on real (non-synthetic) problem instances.
+Unlike the prior $p=2$ setting, the idealized Lagrangian accelerated method outperforms our radial method by a moderate factor (between two and five).
+Given this method's benefited from knowledge of the optimal Lagrange multiplier, this is not unexpected.